Getting Around Ambergris Caye Belize

 Ambergris Caye is a relatively small island, 26 miles long in total and a little over a mile wide.
 Getting around depends on where you are staying and what you want to do.
 Walking, bikes, golf carts cabs and water taxi are the main forms of transportation used.
 The island is a mix of cobblestone, concrete paved and dirt roads.

 If you feeling relatively fit, are on a budget and want to cover a bit more ground then a bike rental is a great option.
 Check with your hotel first.
 Some give complimentary bikes for guests and some charge a small fee.
-There are also a few places around town like Joe’s Bike rentals on Caribena Street in town, Calvio Bike Rentals (663-1738/661-7143) in Boca del Rio, and El Guapo also in town.
-A one week bike rental from a shop will be in the $80 bzd range.
+There are also a few places around town like Calvio Bike Rentals (663-1738/661-7143) in Boca del Rio, and El Guapo in town.
+A one-week bike rental from a shop will be in the $80 BZD range.

 The best way to get around Ambergris Caye is to rent a golf cart and explore north and south.
 This is a great way to get a full feel for the island and what the different areas have to offer.
-Even though you might not know your way around, Ambergris Caye is easy to navigate so even if you do make a wrong turn, it will not be long before you get yourself back to a main road.
+Even though you might not know your way around, Ambergris Caye is easy to navigate.
+If you do make a wrong turn, it will not be long before you get yourself back to the main road.
 Just be sure to pay attention to road signs as many streets in town are one way.
-I am in process of updating my printable Ambergris Caye and San Pedro map and it will be available again soon.

 Unless your resort or hotel provides airport pick up you will likely want to take a taxi.
-They are readily available outside Tropic Air baggage claim area.
-(You can also save 10% on on your local or international Tropic Air flight on my Flights to Belize page).
-If you are not staying too far from town a taxi will cost you in the $7 bzd range.
-Further south past Victoria House Resort will cost you in the $15 bzd range.
-If you have to take one north then expect to pay $35 bzd or more to get to Legends Burger House area.
-Many taxi drivers have a printed rate sheet for the southern and the northern destinations so feel free to ask to see it.
+They are readily available outside Tropic Air baggage claim area or at the water taxi terminal.
+If you are not staying too far from town a taxi will cost you in the $8 BZD range.
+Further south past Victoria House Resort will cost you in the $15 BZD range.
+If you have to take one north of the bridge then expect to pay $35 BZD or more.
+Some taxi drivers have a printed rate sheet for the southern and the northern destinations so feel free to ask to see it.

 Always make sure to set a price with your cab driver before you get in no matter how short the ride.
 Here is a good traveler example of why setting your price first is so important, from a Taxi ride post on the TripAdvisor San Pedro Message Board.